 In fact, the shamrock is more than something Ireland is famous for, it symbolizes Ireland itself!

 A Leprechaun is possibly the best well-known creature of Irish folklore.
 This supernatural being is usually portrayed as little bearded men, wearing a coat and hat (many times green or greenish), who partake in mischief.
-One of the main storylines where they appear is that they have a hidden one pot of gold at the end of a rainbow.
+One of the main Leprechaun storylines is that they have a hidden pot of gold at the end of a rainbow.
 Another is that if you catch one they may grant you 3 wishes…

 Again, you’ll see plenty of leprechauns during a Saint Patrick’s parade and have become an unofficial symbol of Ireland.
 There’s even a Leprechaun museum in Dublin.